anandology/anandology.com/_posts/2014-12-31-goodbye-internet-archive.md

 great deal while working there.

-Its been quite time some since I've taken off from work for a long stretch and had time for my self.
+Its been quite time some since I've taken off from work for a long stretch and had time for myself.
 I've been longing for such a break and I'm very happy that day has come.

 Even though I'm moving away from the archive, its vision of universal access